Hemorrhoids – Diagnosis, Symptoms, and Treatment

 The prevalence of symptomatic hemorrhoids is approximately 4% in the United States.
 Hemorrhoids occur equally in both sexes, and the peak presentation is around age 45-65.
 Symptoms before age 20 are uncommon, and the prevalence of disease declines after age 65.

 Symptoms of hemorrhoids typically include one or more of the following:

 - Rectal pain

 The diagnosis of hemorrhoids is based on symptoms and physical examination.
-Your doctor will typically perform a rectal examination and a procedure called anoscopy.
-During anoscopy, a clear, cone-shaped, plastic device is inserted in the anus and the internal anal mucosa is examined for evidence of hemorrhoids.
+Your doctor will typically perform a rectal exam and a procedure called anoscopy.
+During anoscopy, a transparent, cone-shaped, plastic device is inserted in the anus, and the internal anal mucosa is examined for evidence of hemorrhoids.
 This is an office-based procedure.
-If you doctor is worried about a more proximal source of bleeding they may refer you to a gastroenterologist to undergo either diagnostic sigmoidoscopy or colonoscopy.
+If your doctor is worried about a more proximal bleeding source, they may refer you to a gastroenterologist to undergo either diagnostic sigmoidoscopy or colonoscopy.

 Although uncommon, more extensive rectal bleeding may warrant blood tests such as a CMP (comprehensive metabolic panel), CBC (complete blood cell count), and PT/INR.

 Hemorrhoids Medication and Treatment